-A.3 The nickel-mediated trimerization (dt.
-Nickel-katalysierte Trimerisierung) of 1,2- 7pt dibromobenzene generates triphenylene.
+A.3 The nickel-mediated trimerization of 1,2-dibromobenzene generates triphenylene.
 When the same reaction is applied to an enantiomer of \mathbf{F} , (P)- \mathbf{F} , multiple helicene \mathbf{G} ($C{66}H{36}$) is obtained.
 Given that interconversion between stereoisomers does not occur during the reaction, identify all the possible stereoisomers of \mathbf{G} formed in this process, without duplication.
-As a reference, one isomer should be drawn completely with the chirality defined as in the example above, with numerical labels; the other stereoisomers should be listed with location numbers and M and P labels according to the same numbering.
+In the answer, one isomer should be drawn completely with the chirality defined as in the example above, with numerical labels; the other stereoisomers should be listed with location numbers and M and P labels according to the same numbering.
 For instance, the other stereoisomers of \mathbf{E} should be listed as (1, 2, 3) = (P, M, P), (P, M, M), (P, P, M), (M, M, M), (M, M, P), (M, P, P), and (M, P, M).